Connect with others who understand.

 It’s no secret that fruits and vegetables are good for your health.
 But for people with CLL, fruits and veggies offer unique benefits that are worth some extra consideration.
 The skin of fruits and vegetables is high in fiber to support digestion and a healthy body weight.
 Some of the natural fibers in fruits and vegetables help feed the “good bacteria” in the gut, which is an essential part of the immune system.

 In addition, consuming different colors of fruits and vegetables provides a diverse range of vitamins and minerals, including iron.
-Iron deficiency is common among people living with CLL and can worsen other CLL symptomslike fatigue.
-Some of the best plant sources of iron include spinach, tomatoes, and raisins.
+Iron deficiency can occur among people living with CLL and can worsen other CLL symptomslike fatigue.

 Filling your plate with colorful fruits and vegetables can help you boost fiber, iron, and vitamin C in your diet.